College Student Resume Examples

 - Activities and Leadership: Showcase extracurricular activities that demonstrate leadership, teamwork, or relevant interests.
 Include any positions of responsibility and achievements.

 - Formatting and Length: Keep your resume to one page.
 Use a simple, professional font and maintain consistent margins and spacing.
-Utilize bold titles and bullet points to enhance readability.
+Use bold titles and bullet points to enhance readability.

 - Proofreading: Ensure there are no spelling or grammatical errors.
 Consider asking a mentor or professor to review your resume for feedback.